CascadeSTEAM/cascadesteam.github.io/index.md

 Join our [Community Hub](http://discord.cascadesteam.org) to connect virtually with our community for discussion, planning, and virtual events.
 Discord is a free online platform for public and private text, audio, and video chat.

 ## Social Media
-- [Meetup](https://meetup.com/cascadesteam) for emailed event announcements and to RSVP for events.
+- [Meetup](https://meetup.com/cascadesteam) to receive event announcements and to RSVP for events.
 - [LinkedIn](https://linkedin.com/company/cascadesteam) to share our activity with your professional network.
 - [Facebook](https://facebook.com/cascadesteam) to share our activity with your personal network.